mhapach/projectversions/readme.md

 #if it true you then access to UI will be through auth middleware, so only authorised users will able to update project
 VCS_USE_AUTH_MIDDLEWARE=true

+#if VCS_USE_AUTH_MIDDLEWARE is true then in this field enter comma separated ids of users allowed to checkout and update project from VCS
+VCS_UPDATE_USERS=1,3
 ```

 Step 2.
 Register ProjectVersionsServiceProvider in config/app.php